Skip to main content

 The concept of “inflammaging” describes the chronic, low-grade, sterile inflammation that develops with age and is a major driver of nearly every age-related disease, from atherosclerosis to neurodegeneration.
 Sex hormones, particularly testosterone and estrogen, are potent modulators of the immune system.
 Their decline contributes directly to the rise of inflammaging.

 Testosterone, for instance, has generally immunosuppressive effects.
 It promotes the differentiation of anti-inflammatory T-helper 2 (Th2) cells and regulatory T cells (Tregs), while suppressing the pro-inflammatory Th1 and Th17 pathways.
-In men with hypogonadism, low are consistently associated with elevated levels of pro-inflammatory cytokines such as Tumor Necrosis Factor-alpha (TNF-α), Interleukin-6 (IL-6), and C-reactive protein (CRP).
+In men with hypogonadism, low testosterone levels are consistently associated with elevated levels of pro-inflammatory cytokines such as Tumor Necrosis Factor-alpha (TNF-α), Interleukin-6 (IL-6), and C-reactive protein (CRP).

 Testosterone replacement therapy has been shown in numerous studies to reverse this trend, significantly reducing levels of these inflammatory markers.
 This is not merely a correlational finding; the mechanistic link is the influence of testosterone on hematopoietic stem cells in the bone marrow, steering them away from a pro-inflammatory myeloid lineage bias that develops with age.